 If traveling alone is not possible, employees and contractors should travel in a large enough vehicle to maintain at least 2 meters distance from each other.

-If these options are not feasible, and employees or contractors must travel together in a vehicle where 2 meters physical distancing cannot be achieved, the following precautionary measures should be followed:
+If these options are not possible, and employees or contractors must travel together in a vehicle where 2 meters physical distancing cannot be achieved, the following precautionary measures must be followed:

 Minimize the number of passengers.